Jugalkishor1/dockerize-chatapp/README.md

 ## Description

-This rails application is made by me in my training period.
-This is a simple Chat application.
-In this we can make friends and can communicate with them like facebook.
-For realtime chatting I have use Redis and action cable to show message without refreshing the page.
-Also we can your Post and get likes and comments as well.
+Chatting app is a simple chat application built during the training period.
+It allows users to make friends, communicate with them in real-time using WebSocket technology via Action Cable, and share posts with likes and comments functionality.

+## Features

+    Real-time chat functionality powered by Action Cable and Redis User authentication and friend management
+    Post creation, liking, and commenting
+    Simple and intuitive user interface

 ## Getting Started
 To get a local copy up and running follow these simple example steps